Virgin mayoral candidates talk responsible growth, affordable housing

 VIRGIN — As Virgin Mayor Bruce Densley steps down this year, Town Council members Jean Krause and Matthew Spendlove are seeking the mantle of mayor in November’s election.

-St. George News asked the candidates to tell voters a little bit about themselves and why they’re running.
+St. George News asked the candidates to tell voters a little bit about themselves and why they’re running presented as follows in alphabetical order based on last names.

-Following are the candidates in alphabetical order.
-Krause’s answers were provided by email and are presented without edit; Spendlove’s answers were provided through telephone interview.

 Jean Krause